Keyboard shortcuts

 // Start server

-// Connect to remote peer
+// Connect to peer

 sync.enable_iroh_transport()?;